Perfect Landing | Local Hero Finds Home in Bedford County

 With architectural drawings complete, the couple took off on a scavenger hunt for building materials.
 “We weren’t trying to be trendy,” Shirley remembers.
 “Building with recycled materials cut costs.”
 Slate for the roof came from the old Ruffner School, heart-pine flooring and beams were reclaimed from multiple warehouses, including a tobacco barn in Rocky Mount and a Lynchburg hosiery mill; they rescued additional brick after a fire at Mount San Angelo.
 They bought Islington, a rumored-to-be-haunted, burned-out plantation house in Amherst County and salvaged its historic masonry for exposed brick interiors.
 Classic details—a copper fireplace in the kitchen and old marble surround in the living room, exquisite moldings and detail—are set off by reclaimed doors and brass hardware.
 “We managed to stay married the whole time,” laughs Shirley.
 “But it was rough.”
 Their hard work paid off; over the years, Sutherland was featured on the Virginia Garden Day tour and in Southern Accents and Veranda magazines.

-The Lyndes’ soon-to-be buyer, local legend Leland Melvin, is the only NFL draftee to have flown in space.
+The Lyndes’ soon-to-be buyer, local legend Leland Melvin, which can be placed a bet on sites such as Coral Opening Times, is the only NFL draftee to have flown in space.
 He originally dreamed of being a tennis player, inspired by central Virginia trailblazer Dr. Robert “Whirlwind” Johnson, who integrated Lynchburg hospitals and coached Arthur Ashe and Althea Gibson.
 It was his gift for football, though, that launched him from Heritage High School to the University of Richmond, then on to the NFL.
 Benched by injury as a Detroit Lion, he applied for an astronaut slot, was accepted into NASA’s program, and went on to fly two missions to the International Space Station on the space shuttle Atlantis.
 In 2010, after hanging up his space boots, he was appointed head of NASA Education and co-chair of the White House’s Task Force to develop the country’s five-year science, technology, engineering and mathematics (STEM) education plan.

 A true Renaissance man, Leland Melvin plays the piano daily.